-This didn’t stop the town from covering of the bridge and the youth’s morals somehow remained intact.
-The only real inconvenienced it caused was the need to haul snow into the interior during the winter so that horse drawn sleds could pass through.
+This didn’t stop the town from covering the bridge and the youth’s morals somehow remained intact.
+The only real inconvenience it caused was the need to haul snow into the interior during the winter so that horse-drawn sleds could pass through.

 One final story

 Of all the other stories told about the bridge, I love this one so much: “On May 13, 1901, Dr. Estey was the first person to cross the bridge before its scheduled opening, because he had to respond to an emergency call.
 Workers placed planks on the bridge so he could drive across the bridge.” – Wikipedia

 I have so so many questions about this story: what did the doctor do before the bridge was there?
 Did the doctor have to take a boat or did he simply let people die because he couldn’t get to the other side of the river?
 How long were those planks because the bridge is really long?
 Was laying planks really faster than driving around?
 How is it that a small-town doctor in New Brunswick had one of the early automobiles?
 Cars in 1901 could run anywhere from $600-$1500 ($16,000 – $42,000 in today’s dollars).

 The Google Doodle came out on July 4th, 2012 in celebration of the July 4, 1901 inauguration of Hartland Bridge (111-years).
 It also has its own Canadian stamp (1995)!